fastify/fastify/docs/TypeScript.md

 ##### fastify.FastifytRegisterOptions<Options>
 [src](../types/register.d.ts#L16)

-This type is the intersection of the `Options` generic and a non-exported interface `RegisterOptions` that specifies two optional properties: `prefix: string` and `logLevel: [LogLevels][LogLevels]`.
+This type is the intersection of the `Options` generic and a non-exported interface `RegisterOptions` that specifies two optional properties: `prefix: string` and `logLevel`: [LogLevels][LogLevels].
 This type can also be specified as a function that returns the previously described intersection.

 ---